Chris Lighty: Death

-On August 30, 2012, Lighty was found dead on the patio of his South Riverdale, Bronx apartment from an apparent self-inflicted gunshot wound to the head.
+On August 30, 2012, Lighty was found dead on the patio of his North Riverdale, Bronx apartment from an apparent self-inflicted gunshot wound to the head.
 The New York Daily News reported that "a gun shot was heard and Lighty was found lying face-up with a 9mm pistol next to his body".
 Forbes magazine reported that he had been involved in an argument with his wife Veronica not too long before his body was discovered.

 Lighty's brother and many other celebrity figures stated that they did not believe that the death was a suicide and that the family would be staging its own private independent investigation and would share any solid findings with the public.
 Rapper 50 Cent, a client and close friend of Chris, also questioned the suicide claim; he hired a team to investigate the details of the incident, at the request of Lighty's mother.
 Friend and rapper Papoose questions Lighty's death as suicide in the song "Obituary 2012".